 People who need trigger warnings to get through each day without having a successive series of emotional meltdowns don’t want to dwell in reality and make it difficult for those of us who do.
 It’s unrealistic and self-absorbed to expect others to tiptoe around their feelings and emotional reasoning lest they experience the tiniest scintilla of personal offense or emotional discomfort.

 Indulging in trigger warnings and walking on eggshells only serves to enable more of that insanity and lack of personal responsibility.
-Refusing to play along may likely end the relationship or enrage some Internet citizens, but that’s a healthy outcome if the emotionally unstable person can’t or won’t grow up.
+Refusing to no longer play along may likely end the relationship or enrage some Internet citizens, but that’s a healthy outcome if the emotionally unstable person can’t or won’t grow up.

 Want to Say Goodbye to Crazy?
 Buy it HERE.